-Grooming and bathing your horse is important for their coat health and overall wellbeing.
-But not all horse shampoos are made equal?
+Want to know how grooming your horse helps coat health?
+As a horse owner, grooming and bathing your horse is important for their mane and coat health and overall wellbeing.
+But not all equine shampoo is made equal.
 This is why it’s important to find the best one for you and your horse.

-Here, we’ll share why it’s important to find the best horse shampoo and what to look for in your next shampoo.
+Here, we’ll share why it’s important to find the best equine shampoo and what to look for in your next shampoo.

 Why is Your Horse’s Shampoo Important?

+As a horse owner, you may be confused about how to give your horse a bath properly.
 It might seem like you could use any shampoo when grooming your horse, but this is actually far from the truth.
-In fact, horses have sensitive skin and properly maintaining their coat requires the perfect products.
+In fact, horses have sensitive skin, and properly maintaining their coat requires the perfect products.

-One of the reasons why you should consider shopping around for the perfect horse shampoo is because horses have natural oils on their skin that you don’t want to disrupt.
-Just like humans, horses secrete an oily substance called sebum, which helps protect their hair and skin.
+One of the reasons why you should consider shopping around for the right horse shampoo is because horses have natural oils on their skin that you don’t want to disrupt.
+Just like humans, horses secrete an oily substance called sebum, which helps protect their mane and maintain healthy skin.
 This sebum is key to maintaining a healthy, glowing coat.
 Choosing the wrong shampoo can strip these oils and cause more harm than good.
-In fact, excessive washing and rinsing (especially with the wrong shampoo) can be problematic.
+In fact, excessive washing and rinsing (especially with the wrong shampoo) can be problematic, possibly leading to a skin condition.
 This is why it’s important to take the extra time to sort through ingredients and find the best shampoo for your horse.

 Tips on Finding the Best Horse Shampoo

-The most important thing to look at when shopping for horse shampoos is the ingredient list.
+At Vetericyn, we believe the most important thing to look at when shopping for horse shampoos is the ingredient list.
 Too many horse shampoos contain ingredients that can cause more harm than good, especially for horses with sensitive skin.
-Looking at the ingredient list will help you find a natural shampoo formulated for their needs.
+Looking at the ingredient list will help you find a natural shampoo formulated for their skin condition needs.

 Some of the most common ingredients to look for in your next horse shampoo include:

 Keratin is a protein and a building block for healthy hair and skin.
-Many horse shampoos contain keratin that can help revive your horse’s beautiful coat.
+Many horse shampoos contain keratin the cowboy magic can help revive your horse’s beautiful coat.

 A horse’s coat contains natural oils that keep them silky and smooth.
 When you wash them, you strip some of these oils away.
 Look for a shampoo that has natural oils, such as avocado, sunflower, coconut, or olive oil, that can help revitalize this moisture.
 Vegetable oils also provide fatty acids that enhance coat shine.